Jrsandy26/Resume-Review-Web-App/README.md

 It streamlines the resume management process with advanced features.

 ---
+🚀 Project Overview
+This project offers a comprehensive solution for:

+🧑‍💻 Building resumes with pre-designed templates.

+📊 Evaluating resume scores using NLP-based rules.

+✍️ Providing improvement suggestions for better resume quality.

+🔍 Filtering top resumes based on score metrics for HR personnel.

+It streamlines the resume management process by integrating resume creation, evaluation, and recruitment insights into a single platform.

+🎨 My Contribution — Frontend Developer
+As a Frontend Developer, I focused on delivering a user-friendly, modern, and responsive UI that enhances the overall experience for both job seekers and HR professionals.

+✅ My Work Includes:
+🔧 Designed and implemented clean and attractive UI components using React.js.

+🎯 Built interactive features such as:

+Resume Builder page

+Resume Score Page (with visual score breakdown)

+Template Selection interface

+Suggestions and Resume Improvement page

+🧪 Ensured responsive design across all devices.

+🌐 Integrated RESTful APIs for data retrieval and submission with Flask backend.

+📁 Managed static assets and applied custom CSS for branding consistency.

+🧩 Created modular components for scalability and future enhancements.

+💡 Proposed and added new UI elements to improve user journey and usability.

+---
+🔧 Key Features
+Feature	Description
+📝 Resume Builder	Build resumes using ready-to-use templates and form inputs 📈 Resume Score	Score generated based on content quality and structure 💬 Suggestions	Get personalized suggestions to improve your resume 🏆 Top Resume Filter	View top 5 resumes for hiring managers 🔒 Authentication	Firebase-based login/signup with secure user access

+📂 Related Work Done by Me
+Developed Home, ResumeBuilder, ScorePage, TemplateSelectionPage, and Contact components.

+Enhanced user navigation using React Router.

+Implemented image support and preview for resume templates.

+Added animations and transitions for better user engagement.

+Customized resume layout templates with sleek UI and CSS.

+Participated in UI/UX design decisions for future modules and scalability.

+---
 ## 🛠️ Local Setup
 Run **Backend** first, then start **Frontend**.